Jab125/goblin-traders-fabric/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Request a feature for this mod
+about: Request a feature for this mod
 title: "[Feature Request] "
 labels: ["enchancement"]
 assignees: []